E3 STEM

 High 5 Strengths Test: Free test to determine your top 5 strengths and how they might apply to future career fields.
 Access test HERE.

-Value Sort Activity: During your sessions, you will be discussing all aspects of your potential educational pathways that will lead to good career match.
-Complete activity HERE.
+Value Sort Activity: During your sessions, you will discuss all aspects of your potential educational pathways leading to a promising career match.
+Complete the activity HERE.

-MyNextMove – Career exploration tool that allows you to explore careers in a variety of ways.
-Also contains access to an interest profile tool to help you better identify what you would like to do for careers if you are not sure.
+MyNextMove – Career exploration tool allows you to explore careers in various ways.
+It also contains access to an interest profile tool to help you better identify what you want to do for careers if you are unsure.

 Healthcare Career Exploration Websites: You may be interested in healthcare — but not quite sure what specific job or educational path you’d like to pursue.
 Here are two sites that can help: CareerWise and HealthCarePathway.